Thousands of people are currently waiting for organ transplants all over Europe.

 Bioprinting: How to 3D print human tissue

 Bioprinting works in the same way as classic 3D printing, using a digital blueprint to create an object layer by layer.
-But instead of printing plastic, powder or metal, it uses a 'bioink', a kind of gel which contains living cells.
+But instead of printing plastic, powder or metal, it uses a "bioink," a kind of gel that contains living cells.

-The science still has a long way to go before transplants will happen but Dr Marquette, is in "no doubt" it can be done.
+Science still has a long way to go before transplants will happen but Marquette, is in "no doubt" it can be done.
 He estimates it will take 20 years before lab-grown organs are effectively transplanted into humans.

 3D printed skin for burns victims

 Marquette's team is currently working on a project known as BLOC-PRINT, in partnership with the French military.
 Their goal is to regenerate skin on burns victims using bioprinting directly in the operating theatre.

 Existing treatment options are very limited.
 If the patient’s burns cover more than 70 per cent of their body, there is not enough healthy skin for a traditional graft.
 While artificial lab-grown skins exist, they only recreate the thin outer layers of skin which lack some basic functional elements and can increase scarring.

 The method Marquette’s team is developing requires a biopsy of cells from the patient to be put into a bioink.
 This is then loaded into a robotic arm which deposits the material on the patient’s body during surgery.

 "[The patients] themselves are working to help the cells grow," Marquette explained.
 "So you print and you wait.
 It's a regeneration.
 It's not grafting...
 After two weeks, you should have a complete skin regenerated".